Stamp Duty and Registration Charges in Maharashtra: What Homebuyers Need to Know

 How to Calculate Stamp Duty in Pune

-The calculation is based on the higher of:
+Specifically, the calculation depends on the higher of:

 1. Agreement value (sale price)